zonhil1/privacypolicy/README.md

-##Privacy Policy for Hafihime Trending Product
+HAFIHIME Privacy Policy

-HAFIHIME built the Hafihime Trending Product app as a Free app.
-This SERVICE is provided by HAFIHIME and is intended for use as is.
+HAFIHIME built application and service is intended for use as is.

 This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.